nopnop2002/esp-idf-telnet-client/README.md

 # STDOUT
 You can see the standard output using a browser.
-However, Japanese characters are garbled.
+Unfortunately, Japanese characters are garbled.
 ![stdout](https://user-images.githubusercontent.com/6020549/111010246-47c27400-83d9-11eb-89e7-2e7b1a3aac51.jpg)

 # Screen Shot